-If your Pap test is abnormal, Lynette W. Tsai, MD, and Monique Leung, MD, of Oahu OB/GYN, offer additional screening with a colposcopy to safeguard your health.
+If your Pap test is abnormal, Lynette W. Tsai, MD of Oahu OB/GYN, offer additional screening with a colposcopy to safeguard your health.
 They perform this quick procedure in the convenience of the Honolulu or Kapolei, Hawaii, office.
 The team also offers follow-up care, such as a cervical cone biopsy or loop electrosurgical excision procedure (LEEP).
 Make an appointment for your colposcopy today by calling or booking a consultation online.

 If your Pap test reveals abnormal cells, your doctor at Oahu OB/GYN often suggests a colposcopy.
 This is a quick, outpatient procedure performed with a colposcope, a magnifying device inserted in your vagina.

 This device allows your doctor to take a close look at cells on your cervix or other tissues and take small tissue samples if need be.

 A colposcopy helps the team at Oahu OB/GYN to evaluate changes in the cells in your reproductive tract.
 The procedure provides information in cases where you have: